Dates for 2023

-Sunday 11th December – Stormberg Parade at City Hall, Belfast.
+Sunday 10th December – Stormberg Day in Belfast.

 CALENDAR OF ANNUAL EVENTS:

-The London Irish Rifles celebrates St Patrick’s Day (on the nearest Sunday to 17th March) when Shamrock is distributed to the Regimental Association, members of D Company and the Army Cadet Force.
+At the St Patrick’s Parade (on the nearest Sunday to 17th March), Shamrock is distributed to members of No 15 (Loos) Company, the Regimental Association and the Army Cadet Force.

-In the middle of June, on the day after ‘Trooping of the Colour’, the Regimental Association and the Pipes and Drums march at the Combined Irish Regiments’ Parade and Service of Remembrance in Whitehall.
+On the second Sunday in June, members of the Regimental Association and the Pipes and Drums march at the Combined Irish Regiments’ Parade and Service of Remembrance in Whitehall.

 On Loos Sunday in September (the nearest Sunday to 25th September), we remember the outstanding courage that the Regiment displayed during the Great War, and in particular when men of the London Irish showed their character and determination at the Battle of Loos in 1915.